danawoodman/vesl/readme.md

 )
 ```

 This is a more involved example showing a few new concepts.
 First off, subscribe can take an array of positions on the state tree that you want to listen to.
-The first one is `name` which is just simply finds the key "name" at the root of your state tree.
+The first one is `name` which just simply finds the key "name" at the root of your state tree.
 The second value uses "dot notation" to access the post with the array index `0` just like you would normally do in JavaScript.
-The third item is what is called a "Computed Property" which is a way to create a computed (or derived) state from your application.
-We won't go over this too much just yet, the important takeaway is that it returns a value just like the other paths we say before.
-You can read further down to learn more about computed properties.
+The third item is what is called a "Computed Property" which is a way to create a computed (or derived) value form your state.
+We won't go over this too much just yet; the important takeaway is that it returns a value just like the other paths we saw before.
+You can [read further down][computed] to learn more about computed properties.

 Now, before we go further, using `subscribe` is probably something you won't use if you're using a tool like React as we have custom bindings for React (and soon other frameworks/libraries) that simplify this process drastically and make subscribing to changes more intuitive, so don't worry too much if this is a bit confusing right now, it will get simpler very soon.